OverviewGeographical classification: Appennino Tosco-Emiliano e Tosco-Romagnolo > Appennino Parmense > Roccabiasca

 Alpine F, 500 m.
 Difference in level from Cancelli

-An easier and shorter approach to the summit, but less interesting that the previous route.
+This route is an easier and shorter way to get the summit, but less interesting and panoramic that the previous route.
 This route is starting on the Cancelli - Lagoni Forest Road close to the Eastern borders of Guadine-Pradaccio Reserve and it's just adviced as a shorter and different route to downclimb the peak.

-Alpine PD+, III UIAA, the difference in level from Brusà Saddle (m.
-1645) is low, but the route shows a long develop
+Alpine PD+, III UIAA, 100 m. difference in level from Sella del Brusà m.
+1645, but the route has quite a longer develop

 From Capanne di Badignana rise straightly toward the boundary ridge (don’t follow the right marks, leading to Roccabiasca by its Normal route), getting to Brusà Saddle, separating Monte Roccabiasca (on the right) from Monte Brusà (on the left).
 Once getting to the Brusà Saddle (about 30 minutes from Badignana), leave the main path heading towards the main boundary ridge, turn to right and head towards the obvious rocky ridge.

 Alpine PD+, 500 m. difference in level from Lagdei, 200 m. difference in level from the ice gully base